What is a Deathbed Gift?

 a) the terms of the deceased’s Will, or

-The exception to this general rule is the situation where someone who believes they are dying makes a gift which will take effect on their death.
-These are known as Deathbed Gifts (or Donatio Mortis Causa, if you prefer a bit of old school legal Latin).
+The exception to this principle is something known as a Deathbed Gift.
+This is where someone who believes they are dying makes a gift which will take effect on their death.
+These Deathbed Gifts are often referred to by lawyers as a Donatio Mortis Causa, especially those who still prefer a bit of old school legal Latin.